verrazzano/verrazzano/install/README.md

       provider: <name of certificate issuer>
       emailAddress: <email address>
       environment: <name of environment>
+    ca:
+      secretName: <name of the secret>
+      clusterResourceNamespace: <namespace of the secret>
 ```

 | Configuration setting | Required | Description